 Additional services available include:

-• A designated friend/family member, with written permission, can
+- A designated friend / family member, with written permission, can act on your behalf.

-Specialist software, Texthelp, ClaroRead Plus, Inspiration and Mindview, which will help you organise ideas and create text is provided on the University computer network and Library users with dyslexia will find these particularly helpful.
-Training in the use of these is provided in the Assessment & Training Centre.
+Specialist software is provided on the University computer network and Library users with dyslexia will find these particularly helpful.
+To arrange training in the use of specialist software, contact the Disability and Inclusion team.

 Working with students